NOAA-OWP/nwm-post-processing/StyleAndApproach.md

 Choose the first approach for application code, generally within the `post_processing` package, and the second for helper scripts, such as in `./scripts`.
 This will ensure that everything is logged as intended and helper logs do not obscure application logs

+### Have Predictable Values

+Command line parsers like the one from argparse may not be forthcoming with what values to expect on the parsed data.
+The same holds true on a lot of dicts.

+If a block of data has expected fields and types, put it into a data transfer object, preferrably a dataclass or very simple class.